BACK IN STOCK! This is the 75 grain TAP® SBR cartridge in caliber 5.56 NATO.

 Hornady Item No. 81295.
 Packaged 20 rounds per box, 10 individual boxes in each order.
 All have identical lot numbers.

+2018 production.
 The new 5.56 TAP SBR meets FBI protocol through all six barriers and is the first load specifically designed for short-barreled rifles.

 Specifically designed for short-barreled rifles, Hornady's new 5.56 NATO

 75-grain TAP SBR bullet meets FBI protocol and is infused with

 technology from Critical Duty FlexLock pistol bullets.
 The TAP SBR

 utilizes a propellant developed specifically for optimal performance in

 barrels size 10.5 inches 11.5 inches, and is effective in both